Cambrian-gg/scratch-gui/CAMBRIAN_CHANGELOG.md

 - Adding the autocomplete all button
 - Listening for events over websocker on the decks:ai_generation_steam.
 Updating the cards when receiving an event

+## [c-0.4.2.2] 2023-01-04

+### Changed
+- The scroll now only scrolls the table and not the elements above it.

+### Added
+- We have a horizontal scroll for the table.
+I have tested it with two resolutions 1920x1080 and 1280x720.
+The second one needs a horizontal scroll, because the information is too much.

 ## [c-0.4.2.1] 2023-01-03

 ### Added